-You can also order gluten free foods, which is often much less expensive.
+- You can also order gluten free foods, which are often much less expensive.
 I like Thrive.com and iHerb.

 Gluten Free Breakfast Ideas

-- Gluten Free English Muffins - only 4 ingredients, they are also egg-free and dairy-free!
+- Easy Gluten Free Cheese Danish - only four ingredients.
+They are also egg-free and dairy-free!

 - Light and fluffy Gluten Free Pancakes - quick and easy, these are also dairy-free.
 If you want a healthier pancake, try these Buckwheat Pancakes with Pears.

-- If you love eggs, this easy Garden Vegetable Shakshuka makes a hearty breakfast.
+- This easy Garden Vegetable Shakshuka makes a hearty breakfast if you love eggs.